New York Sportsbooks & NY Sports Betting

 What can't I bet on in New York?

-How New York Compares: The Sports Betting Report Card
+The NY Sports Betting Report Card

 We graded New York on its sports betting bill and experience relative to other states.

-New York will have online betting soon through eight sportsbook apps, which is a huge win for users in the state.
+New York will have online betting soon through a variety sportsbook apps, which is a huge win for users in the state.
 The four retail casinos that previously offered sports betting were all at least an hour from New York City, and many much further.
 Illegal online betting continued to thrive over the last few years.

 Competitive PricesWe're unsure how pricing will look given the 51% tax rate that will eat into operators' profits.
 It's possible sportsbooks start to bake in some of that cost into their odds.
 This was the fear in Tennessee because of its minimum hold percentage — which dictates that books must return at least 10% of every dollar wagered — but books have found creative ways to bake it into futures and parlays mainly, instead of making point spreads -120 instead of -110.